KSP-KOS/KOS_DOC/source/command/flowControl.md

 Boolean is a type that can be stored in a variable and used that way as well.

+If a number is used as if it was a Boolean variable, it will be interpreted in the standard way (zero means false, anything else means true).

 Example:

     IF X = 1 AND Y > 4 { PRINT "Both conditions are true". }.